material-components/material-components-web-react/packages/top-app-bar/README.md

-prominent | Boolean | Enables prominent variant. fixed | Boolean | Enables fixed variant. dense | Boolean | Enables dense variant. tag | String | Customizes the `TopAppBar` HTML tag.  (default: `<header>`)
+prominent | Boolean | Enables prominent variant. fixed | Boolean | Enables fixed variant. dense | Boolean | Enables dense variant. scrollTarget | React.RefObject | Sets scroll target to different DOM node (default is `window`) tag | String | Customizes the `TopAppBar` HTML tag.  (default: `<header>`)

 > NOTES: As per design guidelines, prominent and dense variants should not be used with short or short collapsed.
 Additionally, dense variants should only be used on desktop.
+Additionally short top-app-bars should be used with no more than 1 action item.

 ### TopAppBarRow
 Prop Name | Type | Description